-Subsequent to the period ending July 31, 2009, the Company signed an agreement with a private company providing an option to purchase the Company's 100% interest in the Chu Chua base metal massive sulphide deposit located in central British Columbia.
+In September 2009, the Company signed an agreement with a private company providing an option to purchase the Company's 100% interest in the Chu Chua base metal massive sulphide deposit located in central British Columbia.
 To exercise the option, the private company must pay \$25,000 (received) and issue up to 2 million shares of a publicly traded company.
 The Company will also retain a 1% net smelter returns royalty on any future mineral production from the deposit.
-The agreement is subject to several additional terms and conditions, and is expected to close by the end of December, 2009.
-The Company recently re-acquired ownership of the Chu Chua deposit after a previous option and purchase agreement expired.